Making It in Shanghai: Interview with Redic

 Photo credit: Mike Beloglazoff Photography

-Eventually he met his songwriting partner Asaph Lerburn who is from Malaysia, and started the band Redic & the Storm Riders.
+Eventually, he met his songwriting partner Asaph Lerburn who is from Malaysia and started the band Redic & the Storm Riders.
 Together they write the original songs for the band, the style a fusion of rock, RnB, gospel, and world music or, “eclectic rock, soul music,” as Redic puts it.
 The band is made up of people from all around the world.
 Luis Coelho, who plays electric guitar, is from Portugal, and the keyboardist, Yang Guang known as Sunny, is from China, with bass player and music producer Damien Banzigou, and drummer Pascal Naigom both hailing from Mauritius.
 “Years ago one of my mentors said we’re like a vegetable soup pot,” Redic tells me.
-“You can still taste the distinct flavors, but all the other different ingredients rub off on you.
+“You can still taste the distinct flavours, but all the other different ingredients rub off on you.
 So artistically just being in this type of climate and performing has definitely influenced the way I write, and if not perform as well.”

 As we talk more the topic of moving to China comes up.
 So how did Redic end up in Shanghai?
 “Outside of China these stories are very intriguing, but inside of China not uncommon,” he says.
 “I thought I’d be here for three months on a performance gig in Guangzhou.”
 It was 2010 and the World Expo was happening in Shanghai.
 “I was like, what am I doing in Guangzhou, the world is in Shanghai!”
 It was shortly after this that, through friends of friends, he moved to Shanghai and began the long path to finding his way in the city.